 He made the universe and every person.
 Yet, His sweat became drops of blood, for the healing of our soul (Genesis 1, Colossians 1:16, Luke 22:44).

-He knows everything we do, yet His head was beaten again and again with a heavy wooden stick, and bled, for the healing of our mind (Psalm 139:3, MT 27:29).
+He knows everything we do, yet His head was beaten again and again with a heavy wooden stick, and bled, for the healing of our mind (Psalm 139:3, Matthew 27:29).

 His face shines like the sun in its full strength and brightness, yet it was beaten and marred more than any man’s, for the healing of our image (Exodus 33:20, Isaiah 50:6, Mark 14:65).

-He revealed His goodness, His name and His back, yet His back was brutally whipped 39 times, tearing the flesh to the bone, for the healing of our body (Exodus 33:19-23, MT 27:26).
+He revealed His goodness, His name and His back, yet His back was brutally whipped 39 times, tearing the flesh to the bone, for the healing of our body (Exodus 33:19-23, Matthew 27:26).

 Mankind finds life at His feet, yet His feet were nailed to the cross, and bled, for the healing of our walk (Revelation 1:17, Luke 24:39-40).